efajardo/docs/docs/data/xrootd/install-storage-element.md

 ```

 We will be running two instances of XRootD on %RED%hostA%ENDCOLOR%.
-Modify `/etc/xrootd/xrootd-clustered.cfg` to give the two instances different behavior, as such:
+Create or edit file `/etc/xrootd/91-xrootd-SSI.cfg` to give the two instances different behavior, as such:

 ``` file
 all.export /data/xrootdfs